nwnorris/nwnorris/README.md

 # Nate Norris

 Welcome!
-My name is Nate; I'm a 22-year-old developer from Chicago, currently working as an Associate Web Developer (Full Stack) at QsrSoft.
+My name is Nate; I'm a 22-year-old developer from Chicago, currently working as a full-stack dev at QsrSoft.

 I develop meaningful applications, create music, and see code as an art form in it's own right.